IvanTolmachov/LiftControlSystem/README.md

 - Passenger 1 summons lift to go up from L2.
 Passenger 2 summons lift to go down from L4.
 Passenger 1 chooses to go to L6.
 Passenger 2 chooses to go to Ground Floor
 - Passenger 1 summons lift to go up from Ground.
 They choose L5.
 Passenger 2 summons lift to go down from L4.
 Passenger 3 summons lift to go down from L10.
 Passengers 2 and 3 choose to travel to Ground.

-Currently only one strategy is implemented (First In First Served) at a base level
+Currently only one strategy is implemented (Closest First Served) at a base level

 TODO
 - validation of inputs e.g. Floors within the range etc